dingodb/dingo-deploy/README.md

 Coordinator act as the master of the cluster.
 It is responsible for the management and scheduler of data replications of DingoDB cluster.

 - Store

-Store act as the storage of the cluster,  It is responsible for managing the entire storage
+Store act as the storage of the cluster,  It is responsible for managing the entire storage.

 - Executor